-1The City of Modesto Conservation Projects and the City of Waterford Surface Water Supply Project include beneficiaries in both the Turlock and Modesto Subbasin.
+The City of Modesto Conservation Projects and the City of Waterford Surface Water Supply Project include beneficiaries in both the Turlock and Modesto Subbasin.
 The volumes in this table represent an estimated fraction of the effective contribution to the Modesto Subbasin

 Scenario 2 projects are expected to reduce groundwater pumping in the subbasin by 44,400 AFY.
-The net benefit to groundwater in storage projected is to reduce the average annual groundwater in storage deficit from 11,000 AFY under the Baseline conditions to an average annual positive change in storage of 1,400 AFY with these projects, resulting in a net savings of 12,400 AFY of groundwater in storage.
-Details are shown in Table 8-13 and Error!
-Reference source not found.
+The net benefit to groundwater storage projected is to reduce the average annual groundwater storage deficit from 11,000 AFY under the Baseline conditions to an average annual positive change in storage of 1,400 AFY with these projects, resulting in a net savings of 12,400 AFY of groundwater in storage.
+Details are shown in Table 8-13 and Figure 8-1.